Mr Darryl Camilleri

 Originally appointed as inaugural Chair of the North West Hospital and Health Board on 18 May 2012, Paul was reappointed on 18 May 2016, until 17 May 2019.

-Professor Ian Wronski is Deputy Vice Chancellor of the Division of Tropical Health and Medicine at James Cook University (JCU).
-He has over 40 years’ experience in rural, remote, tropical, public and Indigenous health as a clinician, health service director, Professor of Public Health and in policy development.
+Emeritus Professor Ian Wronski has over 40 years’ experience in rural, remote, tropical, public and Indigenous health as a clinician, health service director, Professor of Public Health and in policy development.

-Prof Wronski is the Interim Board Chair of the Tropical Australian Academic Health Centre and is a Board member of the Asia Pacific Economic Cooperation (APEC) Life Sciences Innovation Forum.
-He led the foundation of the Australian Institute of Tropical Health Medicine at JCU, Australia’s only dedicated tropical health institute.
+Prof Wronski is the Chair of the Tropical Australian Academic Health Centre and is a Board member of the Asia Pacific Economic Cooperation (APEC) Life Sciences Innovation Forum.
+He was the inaugural Deputy Vice Chancellor of the Division of Tropical Health and Medicine at James Cook University (JCU) and led the foundation of the Australian Institute of Tropical Health Medicine at JCU, Australia’s only dedicated tropical health institute.
 He was Medical Director of the then newly established Broome Aboriginal Medical Service and was the first Director of Health Services upon the formation of the Kimberley Aboriginal Medical Services’ Council.

 Ian is a Fellow of the Australasian Faculty of Public Health Medicine, Fellow of the Australian College of Rural and Remote Medicine and Fellow of the Australian College of Tropical Medicine.
 In 2014 he was made an Officer of the Order of Australia for distinguished service to higher education, particularly in the areas of tropical and rural health and the health of Indigenous Australians.
 A recipient of the Australasian College of Tropical Medicine Medal and the Life Sciences Queensland Industry Excellence Award, he was invested as a Life Fellow of the Australian College of Rural and Remote Medicine.
 He is a Fellow of the Australian Institute of Company Directors.